-Nike Reveals Early Look At LeBron 16 Signature Shoe, Gives Official Release Date
+Nike Reveals Early Look At LeBron 16 Signature Shoes, Gives Official Release Date

 — SLAM (@SLAMonline) September 5, 2018

-LeBron James himself spoke out on the importance of designing high-end athletic footwear for women, and why it was important for him on a personal level to participate in bringing these products to the mainstream.
+LeBron James himself spoke out on the importance of designing high-end athletic footwear for women and why it was important for him on a personal level to participate in bringing these products to the mainstream.

 “Being the son, husband and father of strong African-American women, I felt like this was something I wanted to do for them and for all the strong women out there who are succeeding despite what might be stacked against them.”